mattipunkt/mureab/README.md

 ## aim
-the aim of this project is to make votings and editorial sessions more effecient. this project is (/tries to be) a one-pager, which lets you add songs to a database, and vote for them. currently working on: showing the vote count next to every vote-possibility
+the aim of this project is to make votings and editorial sessions more effecient. this project is (/tries to be) a one-pager, which lets you add songs to a database, and vote for them. currently working on: automatically updating vote-count, after voting without reloading the complete site.

 ## try yourself